 We kept aware of the fact that, on large propane tanks, there is a regulator with a safety mechanism that will engage if you turn the gas on too fast.
-This safety will keep the BTUs lower than they would normally be.
+This safety will keep the BTUs lower than they would be normally.
 It is unclear whether the particular Stansport we tested had some issue or if the BTUs the manufacturer claims this stove has are slightly inflated.
 And, to be fair, if we weren't directly comparing this stove to others we likely never would have noticed anything off.
 This is still a very powerful set-up with an impressive flame.
 It boiled a quart of cold tap water in 4:15 — not the fastest of our test suite, but still a very decent time.

-Most of the stoves that lacked a windscreen ended up near the bottom of the pack for overall performance.
+Most of the stoves in our review that lacked a windscreen ended up near the bottom of the pack for overall performance.
 Wind resistance plays such a huge role in boil time and simmering ability, and thus the entire cooking experience.
 However, this model still fared decently overall, mostly due to the sheer size and force of its burners.

-That said, the Stansport Outdoor struggled with the wind.
+That said, the Stansport Outdoor does struggle with the wind.
 With no windscreen and so much space between the flame and the cooking surface, there are a lot of areas for wind to infiltrate.
-This stove comes equipped with an oxygen regulator to help adjust the flame when it's windy, but we saw a minimal benefit to this in most applications.
+This stove comes equipped with an oxygen regulator to help adjust the flame when it's windy, but we saw minimal benefit to this in most applications.
 During our box fan test where we set up a fan 24 inches to the side of the stove while boiling a quart of water, this stove took 9:30 to boil.
-For comparison, our winner for this test, the Camp Chef Everest, took a mere 3 minutes.
+For comparison, our winner for this test, the compact Camp Chef Everest, took a mere 3 minutes.